selectel/terraform-provider-selectel/website/docs/r/dbaas_grant_v1.html.markdown

 ## Argument Reference

-* `project_id` - (Required) Unique identifier of the associated Cloud Platform project.
+* `project_id` - (Required) Unique identifier of the associated project.
 Changing this creates a new privilege for the user.
 Retrieved from the [selectel_vpc_project_v2](https://registry.terraform.io/providers/selectel/selectel/latest/docs/resources/vpc_project_v2) resource.
-Learn more about [Cloud Platform projects](https://docs.selectel.ru/cloud/managed-databases/about/projects/).
+Learn more about [Projects](https://docs.selectel.ru/control-panel-actions/projects/about-projects/).

 * `region` - (Required) Pool where the database is located, for example, `ru-3`.
 Changing this creates a new privilege for the user.